-The Group have been operating a cash conservation strategy to maximise cash held and to enable the Group to manage its operations whilst market conditions remain difficult.
+The Group has been operating a cash conservation strategy to maximise cash held and to enable the Group to manage its operations whilst market conditions remain difficult.
 A description of the market conditions and the Group's plans are included in the Strategic Report.

-On 31 December 2018 there was a net cash balance of \bigcirc 54.0 million.
+On 31 December 2019 there was a net cash balance of €8.6 million.
 As part of its normal business practice, the Group regularly prepares both annual and longer-term plans which are based on the directors' expectations concerning key assumptions.
+Within these plans the directors have included returning a maximum of £2 million to shareholders through a tender offer.
+The £2 million is dependent on receiving €0.9m from customers relating to historic settlements that are not recorded in the balance sheet as receivables at 31 December 2019.
+If the €0.9m is not received then the return to shareholders will be reduced accordingly.
 The directors, after careful consideration and after making appropriate enquiries, are of the opinion that the levels of net cash outflows remain low such that Group has sufficient cash to continue in operational existence for at least twelve months from the date of approval of the financial statements, in March 2020.

-The Group intends to return around £38.5 million to shareholders in Q2 2019.
-The Group intends to continue operations at PV Crystalox Solar Silicon GmbH, in Germany which involve the cutting of silicon and non-silicon materials together with a continued focus on funded research and development activities.
+The Group intends to continue operations at PV Crystalox Solar Silicon GmbH, in Germany which involve the cutting of silicon and non-silicon materials together with a continued focus on research and development activities.
+Once the Group has resolved the issues surrounding the transfer pricing risks with the German tax authorities a sale to a third party or a transfer of the business to the existing management team remains our ultimate objective.

 As a result of this assessment the directors have concluded that the Group has the ability and the intention to continue in business.
-It should be noted that the Group and PV Crystalox Solar Silicon GmbH financial statements have been prepared on a going concern basis whereas those for Crystalox Limited were prepared on a basis other than going concern following the announcement on 13 July 2017 that Group intended to cease United Kingdom manufacturing operations in H2 2017.
+It should be noted that whilst the Group and PV Crystalox Solar Silicon GmbH have been prepared on a going concern basis the operations at Crystalox Limited have not following the announcement on 13 July 2017 that the Group intended to cease United Kingdom manufacturing operations in H2 2017.